 export HISTSIZE=0

-The HISTFILE variable is used by Zsh to specify the file where command history is stored.
-By setting it to /dev/null, Zsh will not save command history to a file.
+Zsh uses the HISTFILE variable to specify the file where command history is stored.
+Setting it to /dev/null will not save command history to a file.
 The HISTSIZE variable determines the maximum number of commands that can be stored in memory.
-By setting it to 0, Zsh will not store any commands in memory.
+Setting it to 0 will not store any commands in memory.

 Disabling command history in the Fish shell

-Fish is a newer shell that has gained popularity in recent years due to its user-friendly interface and powerful scripting capabilities.
-To disable command history in Fish, you can set the FISH_HISTORY variable to /dev/null using the following command:
+Fish is a newer shell that has gained popularity recently due to its user-friendly interface and powerful scripting capabilities.
+To turn off command history in Fish, you can set the FISH_HISTORY variable to /dev/null using the following command:

 set -gx FISH_HISTORY /dev/null

-The FISH_HISTORY variable is used by Fish to specify the file where command history is stored.
-By setting it to /dev/null, Fish will not save command history to a file.
+Fish uses the FISH_HISTORY variable to specify the file where command history is stored.
+Setting it to /dev/null will prevent Fish from saving command history to a file.

 Disabling command history in the C shell (csh)

-The C shell, or csh, is an older shell that is still in use on some systems.
-To disable command history in csh, you can set the history variable to 0 using the following command:
+The C shell, or csh, is an older shell still used on some systems.
+To turn off command history in csh, you can set the history variable to 0 using the following command:

 set history=0

 This will prevent csh from storing command history in memory.
-However, it is important to note that csh does not have an option to disable saving command history to a file.
+However, it is essential to note that csh does not have an option to turn off saving command history to a file.

 Disabling command history in the Tenex C shell (tcsh)